2023 Manaus Aerotáxi Embraer Bandeirante crash: Background

 The accident took place during the high rainy season.

 Barcelos is known for ecotourism activities, particularly fishing, and it is one of the main sport fishing destinations in Brazil.

 Accident

 The aircraft was on final approach after an aborted landing and an attempt to go-around in heavy rain and bad weather conditions when it crashed into an embankment short of the runway.
 All the occupants on board the aircraft died.
 There was no post-crash fire.

 Early reports stated that American citizens were among the victims; later reports stated that all the passengers were Brazilians.

 Due to the bad weather, other airplanes that approached the airport at around the same time returned to Manaus.

 Aircraft

 The aircraft involved in the accident was an Embraer 110 Bandeirante with registration PT-SOG, built in 1991 with serial number 110490.

-The EMB-110P1 is powered by two PT6A-34 turboprop engines produced by Canadian manufacturer Pratt & Whitney.
+The EMB-110P1 is powered by two PT6A-34 turboprop engines produced by Canadian manufacturer Pratt & Whitney Canada.